 Benefits of a Virtual Law Practice

-And now that clients are almost universally comfortable with the concept of a remote practice, my virtual law office brings many benefits and almost no drawbacks.
+And now that clients are almost universally comfortable with the concept of a remote practice, my virtual law office offers many benefits and almost no drawbacks.

 Greater Work Flexibility